Jan Potměšil: Life and career

-He is currently a prominent member of the Kašpar theatre company that performs in the Divadlo v Celetné, Prague.
+Potměšil was a prominent member of the Kašpar theatre company that performs in the Divadlo v Celetné, Prague.
 He performed major characters in several plays.
 The most notable ones include Charlie Gordon in Flowers for Algernon (more than ten years on the repertoire), the title role in Richard III (received Alfréd Radok Award for best actor), Jesus in Felix Mitterer's Trouble in the House of God, or Polonius in Hamlet.
 In Lyra Pragensis, he performed Henri Toulouse-Lautrec in Pavlík's Beauty from Moulin Rouge, Fletcher in a scenic reading of Richard Bach's Jonathan Livingston Seagull, and Dickie in Running from Safety of the same author.

+Potměšil died on 16 April 2026, at the age of 60, after a long period of severe health problems.
+His wife stated that he had died in his sleep.